AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 Description: Interacting with the AI Assistant using uploaded PDFs for queries.

 ### Technologies Used
-The large language model used is Ultra-2 from AI21 Studio, which powers the conversational capabilities.
+-The large language model used is Ultra-2 from AI21 Studio, which powers the conversational capabilities.
-Python was employed for the backend logic, leveraging its versatility and extensive libraries.
+-Hugging Face Transformers and embeddings played a pivotal role in executing various NLP tasks, contributing to the AI Assistant's intelligence.
-Streamlit was utilized for creating the user-friendly interface, ensuring an interactive and seamless experience.
+-Python was employed for the backend logic, leveraging its versatility and extensive libraries.
-Langchain was utilized for developing prompts and agents, enhancing the AI Assistant's functionality.
+-Streamlit was utilized for creating the user-friendly interface, ensuring an interactive and seamless experience.
-Hugging Face Transformers played a pivotal role in executing various NLP tasks, contributing to the AI Assistant's intelligence.
+-Langchain was utilized for developing prompts and agents, enhancing the AI Assistant's functionality.